rbms-bsc/DCRMR/_pages/Additional-notes/Modification-of-item.md

 <a name="9.41.33.2">9.41.33.2</a> More detailed descriptions of provenance evidence might include such additional features as: exact transcriptions of autographs, inscriptions, bookplates, stamps, shelfmarks, etc.; location of each in the item; descriptions of bookplates using standardized terminology; and descriptions of anonymous heraldic bookplates according to heraldic blazon.

 >Example:
->Library copy: <CITE>From the Old Royal Library.
+><CITE>Library copy: From the Old Royal Library.
 Previously part of the library of John Morris (d.
 1658) with his signature on the title page: "Gio.
 Maurizio."
 See no. 153 in the printed catalogue of the library of John Morris.
 In another hand, on title page, ownership inscription: "D et M[?]
 Gianferro[?]"</CITE>
 >(*Comment*: The formal citation for T. Birrell’s catalogue of the library of John Morris is given in a [Manifestation described in](/DCRMR/additional-notes/Manifestation-described-in/) note (see [9.32.31.2](/DCRMR/additional-notes/Manifestation-described-in/#9.32.31.2)))

 >Example: